- Skill Level: Beginner

 - 6mg Iron

-The sweet potatoes and millet can be made up to 2 days ahead.
-Adapted out of The Candle Cafe Cookbook from the Candle Café.
+The sweet potatoes and millet can be made up to two days ahead.
+Adapted from The Candle Cafe Cookbook by Candle Café.

 - 4 medium sweet potatoes

 - 1 tablespoon sweet white miso (can be found in Asian markets)

 - 1 teaspoon umeboshi vinegar (can be found in Asian markets)